11 Chocolate Liqueur Cocktails for a Decadent Sip

 Few creamy chocolate cocktails feel as indulgent as this one, where chocolate liqueur adds body and structure to coffee and cream.
 The cocoa notes keep the sweetness grounded, giving it proper dessert-style appeal.

-Read next: Boozy Puddings to Make this Holiday Season
+Read next: Decadent Boozy Puddings to Make at Home

 4. Chocolate Old Fashioned